back to the blog

 With this and the above points in mind, the RideTo staff have compiled a list of their Top 3 gloves in each material, with a mix of styles and uses.

-They may be entry-level, but the Urban II’s are a great looking short cuff glove perfect for urban riding.
+They may be entry-level, but the Turbine’s are a great looking medium cuff glove perfect for urban riding.
 This full-leather glove features vented mesh panels which make them a great summer choice.
 There's a double layer of leather on the palm and a reinforced PU protector on the knuckles means these CE rated gloves are very protective too.
 These are a lot of glove for the money